korepanov/cari/README.md

-# Integer arithmetic expressions to GNU Assembler compiler
+# Compiler of integer arithmetic expressions into assembler code of AT&T syntax

 ## Get started
 1. To make AST: